Out Of The Furnace

 |Domestic Box Office: $11,330,849||Overseas Box Office: $4,104,000|

-Out Of The Furnace was co-financed by Relativity Media and the newly formed Red Granite (infamous for using stolen funds from the Malaysian 1MDB scandal) with a gross budget of $31,837,061.
-After a $4.4 million tax rebate from the state of Pennsylvania, the net budget came in at $27.4 million.
+The gross budget for Out Of The Furnace was $31,837,061 and after a $4.4 million tax rebate from the state of Pennsylvania, the net budget came in at $27.4 million.
+It was co-financed by Relativity Media and the newly formed Red Granite (infamous for using stolen funds from the Malaysian 1MDB scandal).
 Red Granite purchased the international rights from Relativity for $16.5 million and handled pre-sales to overseas distributors, which kicked off at the 2012 Cannes Film Festival.
 Relativity would handle domestic distribution duties and reduced their exposure to the budget even further with a lucrative Netflix deal that paid out $3.435 million.

 Out Of The Furnace was first dated for October 4, but the mini-major wanted to position the picture closer to the end of the year as a major awards player and re-dated it for a limited release on November 27 — and an expansion set for December 6.
 Relativity abandoned the week long limited run and instead booked it into 4 theaters on Wednesday December 4 and expanded it two days later.